Baltic Cruises and Scandinavia

 Let a luxurious cruise guide you to Lithuania and visit the heavily cobbled town of Klaipeda with its distinctly German architecture and Dane River.
 Venture north to the Baltic gem of Estonia and discover the vibrant Tallinn- a perfect cocktail of modern, medieval, sophistication, charm and vibrancy with Baroque palaces and glass skyscrapers.
 See the dynamic culture and bewildering natural surroundings of Bergen and Norway from the optimal perspective of a cruise.

-You will need to get a Russian Visa if you want to do your own thing in St. Petersburg.
+Keep in mind that you will need to get a Russian Visa if you want to do your own exploring off the ship in St. Petersburg.

 - Baltic Sea

 Itinerary starts from St. Petersburg and will require a visa in advance.
-It allows you to explore Russia properly pre/post cruise with additional tours or rivercuises.
+It allows you to explore Russia properly pre/post cruise with additional tours or river cruise options.

 - St. Petersburg - St. Petersburg